Composting the EU Tech Mess: From #NLnet to #Eurostack

 #NLnet #EU #NGI #NGIzero – Will we get it right this time?

 With the hard shift to the right in US tech, Europe can no longer afford to sit idly by in tech development.
-The myth of neutrality has always been a convenient lie—if we don’t actively counterbalance this shift, we risk watching the #FOSS and #openweb movements collapse, taking with them a core pillar of our … Continue reading #NLnet #EU #NGI #NGIzero – Will we get it right this time?
+The myth of neutrality has always been a convenient lie – if we don’t actively counterbalance this hard right shift – we risk watching the #FOSS and #openweb movements collapse, taking with them … Continue reading #NLnet #EU #NGI #NGIzero – Will we get it right this time?

 The problem we face with funding – nlnet